Excerpts from Jim Conrad's

 Remember that fig fruits, including the big ones bought at the market, are very unusual anatomically.
 You know how a composite flower such as a sunflower is actually composed of many tiny flowers crammed together on a flattish disk.
 Fig fruits start out in a similar way, except that many tiny pistils are stacked next to one another on the inner surface of a spherical object.
 Think of the edges of a sunflower's flattish disk curving upward and then coming together, leaving the sunflower's disk flowers inside the structure all pointing toward the sphere's center.

-You can see a split-open fig from our church tree, with each tiny, grainy thing being an ovary with its pointy style directed toward the fig's open center, at the right.
+Below, you can see a split-open fig from our church tree, with each tiny, grainy thing being an ovary with its pointy style directed toward the fig's open center:

 You might wonder how the pistils preceding the maturation of these strange fruits, which technically are called syconiums, ever get pollinated.
 The syconium has a small opening opposite its pedicel attachment, and a certain species of tiny wasp enters the fruit where it walks around inside it distributing pollen from other syconiums and gathering new pollen.

 from the September 1, 2008 Newsletter written in Sabacché and issued from a ciber in nearby Tekit, western Yucatán, MÉXICO